IvonGu/lectures-1/README.md

 This course will cover the principles of digital methods for storing and structuring data, including data types, relational and non-relational database design, and query languages.
 Students will learn to build, populate, manipulate and query databases based on datasets relevant to their fields of interest.
 The course will also cover workflow management for typical data transformation and cleaning projects, frequently the starting point and most time-consuming part of any data science project.
 This course uses a project- based learning approach towards the study of online publishing and group -based collaboration, essential ingredients of modern data science projects.
 The coverage of data sharing will include key skills in on-line publishing, including the elements of web design, the technical elements of web technologies and web programming, as well as the use of revision- control and group collaboration tools such as GitHub.
 Each student will build one or more interactive website based on content relevant to his/her domain -related interests, and will use GitHub for accessing and submitting course materials and assignments.

+A core objective of this course is to provide students with a well-rounded sense of "data science literacy", meaning you will become familiar with the core structures, terms, protocols, and software that forms the core material of data science and applied computing.
+This is a broad category, covering abstract concepts such as database normal forms and complex data structures, but also covers a range of simple tools and formats such as markup languages, web publishing, and working with APIs (application programming interfaces).
+In the second half of the course, we will focus on communicating results visually through turning data into plots and other visualizations.

-In this course, we introduce principles and applications of the electronic storage, structuring, manipulation, transformation, extraction, and dissemination of data.
+On the theory side, introduce principles and applications of the electronic storage, structuring, manipulation, transformation, extraction, and dissemination of data.
 This includes data types, database design, data base implementation, and data analysis through structured queries.
 Through joining operations, we will also cover the challenges of data linkage and how to combine datasets from different sources.
 We begin by discussing concepts in fundamental data types, and how data is stored and recorded electronically.
 We will cover database design, especially relational databases, using substantive examples across a variety of fields.
 Students are introduced to SQL through MySQL, and programming assignments in this unit of the course will be designed to insure that students learn to create, populate and query an SQL database.
-We will introduce NoSQL using MongoDB and the JSON data format for comparison.
-For both types of database, students will be encouraged to work with data relevant to their own interests as they learn to create, populate and query data.
-In the final section of the data section of the course, we will step through a complete workflow including data cleaning and transformation, illustrating many of the practical challenges faced at the outset of any data analysis or data science project.
+We will briefly compare relational databases to other formats of database manager, the "NoSQL" types such as MongoDB, including the JSON data format.
+Students will be encouraged to work with data relevant to their own interests as they learn to create, populate and query data.

+On the practical side, we will cover a variety of tools with which every data scientist should be familiar, including revision control tools, web publishing formats, tools and commands for reshaping and recasting data, how to work with different data formats, how to merge and link data, and how to publish a website.

+In the data visualisation part of the course, we will...

 ### Organization